Unipotent linear suspensions of free groups: Introduction

 .5cm

-{\it Acknowledgments.} F.D. acknowledges support of the ANR-22-CE40-0004 GoFR, the Labex Carmin, ANR-10-LABX-59-01, and the CNRS IRL 3457 (CRM, Montr\'eal).
-N.T. acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-Both authors are grateful for the support and facilities of the program 'Recherche en Bin\^ome' in CIRM, Luminy, no. 2943.
+{\it Acknowledgements.} F.D. acknowledges support of the ANR-22-CE40-0004 GoFR, the Labex Carmin, ANR-10-LABX-59-01, and the CNRS IRL 3457 (CRM, Montr\'eal).
+N.T. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+Both authors are grateful for the support and facilities of the program `Recherche en Bin\^ome' in CIRM, Luminy, no. 2943.
 It is a pleasure to thank N. Macura, A. Martino, S. Francaviglia, S. Hugues, M. Kudlinska, for discussions related to this work.
+We thank the anonymous referees for pointing out an error in the initial version.